MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 }
 {% endhighlight %}

-Unfortunately, we can't use his code because has placed the jump table within an `.rodata` section and left a relocation in `.text`:
+Unfortunately, `gcc` has placed the jump table within an `.rodata` section and left a relocation in `.text`.
+The relocation causes a segmentation fault at runtime:
 {% highlight bash %}
 $ objdump -d simple-4.o
 Disassembly of section .text: